Hurricane Irma hits Florida as Category 4 storm

 MIAMI: Hurricane Irma's eyewall slammed into the lower Florida Keys Sunday (Sep 10), lashing the island chain with fearsome wind gusts, the US National Hurricane Center said.

-The eye of the Category 4 storm was 15 miles (24 km) southeast of Key West as of 7:00 am local time (1100 GMT), bringing maximum sustained winds of 130 miles per hour (209 kmh) and threatening dangerous storm surges.
+The eye of the Category 4 storm was 15 miles (24 km) southeast of Key West as of 7:00 am local time (1100 GMT), bringing maximum sustained winds of 130 miles per hour (209 kmh) and threatening dangerous storm surges that have already sparked one of the largest evacuations in US history.

 The hurricane was moving eight miles per hour northwest, with Florida's west coast cities of Naples, Fort Myers and the densely populated peninsulas of Tampa Bay in its crosshairs.